 2. Kawasaki Ninja 400

-If you’re looking for a sportier option, the Kawasaki Ninja 400 is perfect. redefines the entry-level sportbike category with its impressive 399cc engine that delivers just the right amount of power for both new and experienced riders.
-It combines performance with accessibility, offering a manageable power output and impressive aesthetics.
+If you’re looking for a sportier option, the Kawasaki Ninja 400 is perfect.
+Redefines the entry-level sportbike category with its impressive 399cc engine, delivering the right amount of power for both new and seasoned riders.
+It combines performance with accessibility, offering a manageable power output and remarkable aesthetics.

 Pros